shay-te/core-lib/website/docs/user_security.md

 ## RequireLogin Decorator
 This decorator with be responsible for authorization or authentication using `UserSecurity` functions and `SecurityHandler`.
-It will accept `poilicies` from the user and `request` object from the function parameters, then the decorator will call the `_secure_entry` function and return the response.
+It will accept `policies` from the user and `request` object from the function parameters, then the decorator will call the `_secure_entry` function and return the response.
 ```python
 class RequireLogin(object):
     def __init__(self, policies: list = []):